$311 Find Cheap Flights from San Diego to Asia

 • What is the cheapest time of day to fly to Asia?

-The cheapest time of day to fly to Asia is generally in the evening, when round-trip flights cost $1,090 on average.
-Morning departures are around 6% more expensive than evening flights, on average.
-The most expensive time of day to fly to Asia is generally in the morning, which is peak travel time and where the average cost of a ticket is $1,156.
+The cheapest time of day to fly to Asia is generally in the morning, when round-trip flights cost $1,139 on average.
+The most expensive time of day to fly to Asia is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $1,155.

 Top tips for finding cheap flights to Asia